GeorgeSabu/slate/source/index.html.md

   }
 ]
 ```
-This function will list all the Omixatlas on Polly.
+This function will list all the Omixatlas that I have access to on Polly.

 ### HTTP Request